adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 22/6/20

+* Installed PyCharm IDE.
+Trying out IDEs instead of simple text editors.
+Let's see how I like it!

 ## 21/6/20

 * Went through the paper [UNDERSTANDING DEEP LEARNING REQUIRES RETHINKING GENERALIZATION](https://bengio.abracadoudou.com/cv/publications/pdf/zhang_2017_iclr.pdf).
 Very good and eloquent paper on how we need to re-think how regularisation affects generalisation.